MohiMozaffari/SBU_Thesis_Template/README.md

 2. **Install required fonts**:

-   Ensure that IRNazanin and IRTitr fonts are installed on your system.
+   Ensure that XB Zar fonts are installed on your system.
 These fonts are included in the `fonts` directory of this repository.

 3. **Compile the thesis**: